SirineBenAmor1/Acroba-project/README.md

 You can have a look at the python code used in "9 - Practicing Python with Turtlesim" at http://wiki.ros.org/turtlesim/Tutorials

-reminder :
+Reminder :
-Launching turtlesim node and spawning a turtle in the middle
+To launch turtlesim node and spawn a turtle in the middle, use :

     rosrun turtlesim turtlesim_node